This will take you through the application process for an undergraduate degree in Film Studies and how it works from start to finish

 Major Requirement Essay

-Prompt: In no more than two (2) pages, write a critique of a film produced in 2014 that strongly resonated with you in either a positive or negative way.
+Prompt: In no more than two (2) pages, write a analysis of a film produced in 2015 that strongly resonated with you.
 Focus on the film's execution and delivery of themes or messages, particularly how specific uses of the cinematic aesthetic (such as cinematography, editing, and sound) contributed to the overall impact.

 Format: Essays should be typed, single-spaced, 12 pt.
 Times New Roman font, one-inch margins on all sides.
 Remember to title your essay.